garethgriffiths-sandboxes/react-sandbox/README.md

 # react-sandbox
-Nothing special just a place to experiment and share new ideas using React.
+A place to experiment and share new ideas using React.